Photoville

 In this conversation, Deborah Willis speaks with Brendan Wattenberg, managing editor of Aperture Magazine, about the iconic images central to Willis’s career, tracing themes of representation and beauty in historic archives, photojournalism, fashion, and fine art photography from the nineteenth century to the present.

-Presenters: Deborah Willis
+Presenters: Dr. Deborah Willis

 Moderators: Brendan Wattenberg